-This booklet provides a brief overview of the subjects we offer at Advanced Level and our Level 3 Vocational courses, for students joining the Sixth Form from September 2024.
-As the Sixth Form includes over 500 students it is usually possible for us to schedule the preferred combination of subjects for individual students in almost every case.
+Guide To A-Level and Vocational Subjects in the Sixth Form 2025-2026 ferred combination of subjects for individual students in almost every case.
 Mr Lowis, Head of Sixth Form, and the Sixth Form staff can offer information, advice and guidance on post-16 choices, and we will make every effort to ensure students are placed in the most appropriate combination of courses.
 Further information about the Sixth Form, including exam results and the destinations of Year 13 leavers, is included within the prospectus and can also be found on the School website: www.ccgrammarschool.co.uk Individual enquiries can be emailed to Mr Lowis at clowis@ccgrammarschool.co.uk or by phoning him on 01843 591074, selecting the Sixth Form option from the menu.
 The A Level Offer: